Frequently Asked Questions

 The truth is that most, if not all, of Mrs. White's teachings on health were in existence and being taught by popular health reformers many years before she ever claimed to have had a vision on health reform.
 In fact, many of her writings on health appear to be plagiarized from the writings of other health reformers.

-Some Adventists have acknowledged that Mrs. White copied her health reforms from others, but insist that God assisted her in picking which ones to copy so that her health reforms have a higher degree of confirmation by medical science than other health reformers of her era.
-This is called the "higher filter" idea.
-While it is true that her health reform writings were "filtered" by the editorial staff of the Review, it is highly unlikely God and His angels were advising her on which subjects to include and which to disgard.
+Some SDAs have acknowledged that Mrs. White copied her health reforms from others, but insist that God assisted her in picking which ones to copy so that her health reforms have a higher degree of confirmation by medical science than other health reformers of her era.
+This is called the "higher filter" concept.
+While it is true that her health reform writings were "filtered" by the editorial staff of the Review, it is highly unlikely God and His angels were advising her on which subjects to include and which to disregard.
 Not only would this make God a party to her unethical copying activities, but the evidence simply does not support a "higher filter" mechanism.
 For example, while some of Mrs. White's health teachings are good, many of them are completely false (solitary vice), some are ridiculous (green tea is bad), and others are downright harmful (refusing drugs like quinine).
 The large degree of falsehoods in her health writings is evidence her health teachings never passed though any filter higher than the editorial staff of the Adventist Review.

 ANSWER: The idea that the Great Controversy was given to Mrs. White by vision is little more than a myth.
 To examine the evidence about the Great Controversy, click here.